Dr Caroline Smith

 About me

-I am a Senior Fellow of the Higher Education Academy, have an MA in Higher Education (University of Westminster) and am a Fellow of the Royal Society of Biology.
-I am a member of the British Pharmacological Society.
+I am a Senior Fellow of the Higher Education Academy, have an MA in Higher Education (University of Westminster) I am a member of the British Pharmacological Society.
+I am a Fellow of the Royal Society of Biology and Co-Chair of the Royal Society of Biology Research Education Group (BERG).

 Teaching

 My introduction to teaching was at University College London as a tutor in the Medical School.
 Since joining University of Westminster, I completed the Certificate of Higher Education (2007) becoming a Fellow of the HEA (2008), Senior Fellow of the HEA (2015) and completed the MA in Higher Education (University of Westminster, 2015).
 I was awarded a University of Westminster Teaching Fellowship (2016-17).
-I am actively involved in pedagogic research focusing on peer-marking on teaching, virtual laboratory simulations and with the Covid pandemic, the evaluation of live-streaming of laboratory classes .
+I am actively involved in pedagogic research focusing on peer-marking, virtual laboratory simulations and use of digital tools to enhance teaching.

 Research